A Master Class for Senior Managers and their Coaches

 Who should attend?

-Consider this workshop if you are an executive who must lead through others.
+Consider this workshop if you are a senior manager (or their coach) who must lead through others.

 - How you lead yourself is critical to your own freedom, power, and choice.

 - How you demonstrate leadership is critical to those around you..

 - How you make decisions and solve problems shows how you lead, what behavior you advocate, and what behavior you tolerate (or don’t).

 The spotlight is always on, and it’s on you.
 You want that spotlight to show the practice of responsible leadership at it’s finest.

 - Learn how your mind -- indeed, everyone’s -- processes thoughts about taking and avoiding responsibility

 - Apply this mental pattern, i.e., The Responsibility Process, to self-leadership